April 26, 2002

 COMMITTEES, COMMISSIONS & TASK FORCES

-Programs and Services—Scott Brinkmeyer, Chairperson
+Programs and Services—Scott Brinkmeyer, Chair

 Mr. Brinkmeyer reported that it has become apparent that money in excess of what has been budgeted would be required for the e-filing project.
-Discussions have taken place with Judge Donald Shelton (Chairperson of the Washtenaw County E-filing Task Force) regarding what could be accommodated that was not originally contemplated at the outset of the program.
+Discussions have taken place with Judge Donald Shelton (Chair of the Washtenaw County E-filing Task Force) regarding what could be accommodated that was not originally contemplated at the outset of the program.
 He is checking to determine if there may be funds available in the county to supplement the Bar's contribution of the project.
 They will reconvene in May and will report back at the Board meeting in June.

 Lisa Allen-Kost reported that an update on section activities was included in the Board packet.